Send comments and material to:

 Abingdon Food Bank

-Also, Sue Cutler asks that you remember the Abingdon Food Bank, to which you have generously contributed this year.
-They are hoping to hand out up to 200 Christmas hampers in December.
-Please look on the Food Bank website for suggestions as to what they will need.
+Also, we ask that you remember the Abingdon Food Bank, to which you have generously contributed this year.
+Please look on the Food Bank website for suggestions as to what is needed.

 Meanwhile, please keep safe and well.